We may earn money or products from the companies mentioned in this post.

 I can guess what you might be thinking.
 “Hmmm…really?
 This is the best gift?
 Not the Christmas ornament with your firstborn’s handprint preserved in clay?
 Not the wall hanging with the names of every family member spelled out like a Scrabble game board?”

 I’d had one of my typical mom meltdowns.
 I’m sure there was yelling and door-slamming involved.
-I’m sure I freaked about something that was, in fact, nothing.
-I’m sure my daughters snuck off to their rooms to commiserate about “mom being mom”…and to write me this note, which they surreptitiously left for me to find.
+And, I’m sure I freaked about something that was, in fact, nothing.
+Truly, I’m sure my daughters snuck off to their rooms to commiserate about “mom being a mom”…and to write me this note, which they surreptitiously left for me to find.

 All of which is just to say that I’ve had more than my share of bad days as a mom.
 I’ve had to learn how to reset my defaults…to reprogram my thinking.
 If you’re having a day that’s headed toward bad in a hurry, here are a few things to tell yourself that might bring it around to good.